What is Covered by Medicare Part D Prescription Drug Plans? | Medicare Dana

 The Pharmacy You Chose Affects the Cost You Pay!

 Your insurance company isn’t the only thing impacting your costs.
 When choosing your drug plan you have options as to which pharmacies to use.
 The choice of pharmacy is an important piece of the puzzle to which you need to pay attention.
 You want to look at the ‘preferred’ pharmacy on the plans.
-The preferred pharmacy is where you save the most amount of money.
-Take your time and see what cost savings you can get from just changing your pharmacy.

 It sounds like there’s a lot to evaluate here, right?
 You don’t have to navigate all these pieces on your own.
 Let Medicare Dana do the work for you, and help you find the most appropriate plan for your needs at the lowest cost.